• About

 Matzo meal pancake pin with berry compote on the top of the pancake.

-bubula on white plate with compote and a cup of tea
+Matzo meal pancake on a white plate with fruit compote on top and tea on the side.

 This post contains Amazon affiliate links – if you click on one and purchase something, I receive a very tiny percentage of the sale.
 Your price is never affected.